 Brooke & Swindells were determined to maximise their benefit from the canal by building right alongside and to have the mill ready for business as soon as the canal came into operation in 1831.
 The first phase of the mill was erected by 1830.
 It stood at the top of a newly built road, Clarence Road, and extended along the canal side about one third along the length of the present mill.
 Success was marked by an extension further along the canal side in 1841, and in 1857, immediately after completing Adelphi mill, the brothers Martin II and George Swindells extended Clarence again, reaching the limit we see today.
 In 1877 the first phase was demolished and the present mill, up to the staircase, was built in its place.
 This was five floors in height and extended away from the canal more than twice the original, making Clarence an altogether enormous mill, much the biggest in Bollington.

-A number of additional buildings were put up in the space behind the spinning mill. these were for weaving and other activities, but spinning was always the main activity.
+A number of additional sheds were put up in the space behind the spinning mill.
+These were for weaving and other activities, but spinning was always the main activity.

 Steam provided the power and a boiler house was built behind the original mill.
 The extensions required more power and an additional boiler house was built, also at the back.
 In the early 20thC there was a need to modernise the power system, and a new boiler house was built together with a new brick chimney (1914) at the end of the mill – the chimney is still there and the boiler house was beside it.
 There were two steam engines, named Success and Perseverance.